-You can generally request an in-kind distribution of the stocks underlying your units if vou own units worth at least \$25,000 or vou originally paid at least that amount for your units.
-This option is generally available only for stocks traded and held in the United States.
-You may not request this option in the last five business days of your trust's life.
+You can generally request an in-kind distribution of the stocks underlying your units if you own units worth at least \$25,000 or you originally paid at least that amount for your units.
+This option is generally available only for stocks traded and held in the United States and is not available within 30 business days of the trust's termination.
 We may modify or discontinue this option at any time without notice.
-If you request an in-kind distribution of the securities underlying units of the trust, you will incur any distribution or service fees (Rule 12b-1 fees) applicable to those securities.